tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 * Highlight any POMs who have been previously allocated to work with this person
 * Case mix graphics come from caseload pages so styling can be reused
-* The parole cases count on the Compare POMs screens will also need to implemented once work on the new parole information has been completed.
+* The parole cases count on the Compare POMs screens will also need to implemented once work on the new parole information screens has been completed.
 * There is a box about OASys assessments due in the next 2 months.
-This is dependent on the completion of this ticket https://dsdmoj.atlassian.net/browse/MO-1026. * Once this task is completed we will need to revisit the relevant label text to make sure it is consistent with the data that has been retrieved.
+This is dependent on the completion of <a href="https://dsdmoj.atlassian.net/browse/MO-1026">this ticket</a>.
+Once this task is completed we will need to revisit the relevant label text to make sure it is consistent with the data that has been retrieved.
-* If a POM is chosen that is not the recommended type, the user should be taken to the existing “Why are you allocating a prison/probation POM?” page
+* If a POM is chosen that is not the recommended type, the user should be taken to the <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2-select-pom-jack-smith-override">“Why are you allocating a prison/probation POM?” page</a>.
+This page is currently live in the service, but needs updating slightly to reflect the version here.

 ### Check allocation details